China - Cartels

 As cartel enforcement becomes more active, more cases involving big companies and significant penalties are likely to be seen.
-Article 46 of the AML provides that the applicable fine should be assessed at 1 per cent to 10 per cent of the offending company’s relevant sales revenue for the preceding year.
-The agencies are also entitled to confiscate alleged illegal gains, which can be significant and even exceed the amount of the fine.
-The NDRC published for consultation in 2016 the Draft Guidelines on the Calculation of Fines and Illegal Gains (the Draft Fine Guidelines) to provide more clarity as to how fines and illegal gains should be set properly.
+Article 46 of the AML provides that the applicable fine should be assessed at one per cent to 10 per cent of the offending company’s relevant sales revenue for the preceding year.
+The authorities are also entitled to confiscate alleged illegal gains, which can be significant and even exceed the amount of the fine.
+The NDRC is currently developing the Draft Guidelines on the Calculation of Fines and Illegal Gains (Draft Fine Guidelines) to provide more clarity as to how fines and illegal gains should be set properly and a draft was published for public comment in 2016.
 While the Draft Fine Guidelines are subject to revision before they are adopted, they give some insight into the current framework applied by the NDRC.

-Article 46 of the AML requires ‘reporting of information on an anticompetitive agreement and provision of important evidence’ as a precondition of partial or full leniency.
-The consultation draft of the Guidelines on Application of Leniency Regime in Horizontal Monopolistic Agreement Cases (the Draft Leniency Guidelines) published by the NDRC in February 2016 provides detailed guidelines on a number of key issues.
+Article 46 of the AML requires the ‘reporting of information on an anticompetitive agreement and provision of important evidence’ as a precondition of partial or full leniency.
+The draft Guidelines on Application of Leniency Regime in Horizontal Monopolistic Agreement Cases (Draft Leniency Guidelines), which are being prepared by the NDRC, provide detailed guidelines on a number of key issues.

-The first applicant is entitled to full immunity if the application is made before the investigation is launched, and will otherwise receive a fine reduction of at least 80 per cent.
+The first applicant is entitled to full immunity if the application is made before the investigation is launched and will otherwise receive a fine reduction of at least 80 per cent.
 The second applicant will receive a partial immunity with credit for a reduction of 30–50 per cent of the fine.
 The third and subsequent applicants (if any) will receive reductions of no more than 30 per cent of the fine.
 The authorities have the discretion to decide whether to also apply these discounts to confiscation of unlawful gains.
-In the global Roll-on/Roll-off Shipping case, for example, the first company to report to the NDRC (Nippon Yusen KK) was granted full immunity.
+In the Global Roll-on/Roll-off shipping case in 2016, for example, Nippon Yusen Kabushiki Kaisha was subject to fines at the highest end of the range at 10 per cent based on its leading position and the duration of the conduct, but then granted full immunity as the first company to report to the NDRC.
 The second and the third leniency applicants were entitled to a fine reduction of 60 per cent and 30 per cent, respectively.